Skip to content

 Functional tests

-All along the development of the SmartSight API, tests drove the development.
+Throughout the development of the SmartSight API, tests drove the development.
 We call this strategy Test Driven Development (TDD).
-Since the API was developed in NodeJS, we used the futuristic test library AVA to write our tests.
+Since the API was developed in NodeJS, we used the modern test library AVA to write our tests.

-These tests made sure the API returns the correct status codes and the correct format of data.
+These tests made sure the API returned the correct status codes and data format.

 test.cb(`POST ${endpoint} with JPG image returns 200`, (t) => {